ollelogdahl/cgr/docs/rend2.typ

-#set heading(numbering: "1.1.1")
-#set par(justify: true)
-#show: x => columns(2, x)
+#import "ieee.typ": *
+#show: ieee.with(
+  title: [Assignment 2 --- GPU-Driven Culling],
+  course: [Advanced Computer Graphics, 5DV180],
+  authors: (
+    (
+      name: "Olle Lögdahl",
+      email: "olle.logdahl@umu.se"
+    ),
+  ),
+  paper-size: "a4",
+)

-= Renderer 2
+= Introduction

+The following document describes the design of a GPU-driven culling system for a rendering engine.
+The new renderer is designed to reduce the CPU overhead of rendering large scenes by offloading as much as possible to the GPU.
+The result is that an entire scene can be rendered with very few draw calls, meaning that command buffer recording on the CPU is cheaper.

 = Indirect Rendering

-In the new renderer, the main passes have been structured around gpu-driven rendering.
-The current design uses the traditional geometry rasterization pipeline (see @sec:mesh-render), but dispatches draw-calls from the GPU instead.
-This allows for more flexible rendering and controlling draws from GPU.
+The new renderer uses the traditional geometry rasterization pipeline (see @sec:mesh-render), but dispatches draw-calls from the GPU instead.
+This allows for controlling draws from the GPU.
 The purpose of this design was to support culling and LOD selection on the GPU, which would reduce CPU overhead.